ltauxe/Python-for-Earth-Science-Students/SIO113_CourseInformation.md

 For lectures 2 through 26, there is an accompanying set of exercise to be completed.
 The intention is that you complete these during each lecture.

-- Practice problems from Mon, Wed, Fri are due by midnight on Sunday (same week).
+- Practice problems from each week (Mon, Wed, Fri) are due by midnight on Sunday of same week.

 - Each practice problem needs to be submitted seperately into Canvas.